Claudio Uberti: Maletinazo

-Sadous and Carrio charges
+Sadous and Carrió charges

-Eduardo Sadous, a former Argentinian Ambassador to Venezuela, claimed in 2010 that Argentinian businessmen had been forced to pay bribes to the Planning Ministry during Néstor Kirchner's administration.
-In April of that year, apropos of Sadous's charges, Elisa Carrio, leader of the Civic Coalition, stated that the money acquired in this manner had been “sent to Kirchner” and that Uberti had been in charge of collecting the money and giving it to Kirchner.
+Eduardo Sadous, a former Argentine Ambassador to Venezuela, claimed in 2010 that Argentine businessmen had been forced to pay bribes to the Planning Ministry during Néstor Kirchner's administration.
+In April of that year, apropos of Sadous's charges, Elisa Carrió, leader of the Civic Coalition, stated that the money acquired in this manner had been “sent to Kirchner” and that Uberti had been in charge of collecting the money and giving it to Kirchner.
 She said that “15 percent [of the bribe money] was to negotiate with Venezuela and 10 percent was for Uberti to keep.”
 She said that this arrangement explained “why Uberti was constantly traveling to the country.”
 She said that the money seized from Antonini Wilson at the Buenos Aires airport in Maletinazo had been only one of many sums that had been clandestinely transported in such a manner.
 “The suitcase,” as she put it, “appeared to be something permanent; they were not only entering the country to finance a presidential campaign.”
 De Vido called these accusations “infamous.”

 Uberti sued Sadous on June 28, 2010, accusing him of perjury.
 Uberti asked Federal Judge Rodolfo Canicoba Corral to examine testimony Sadous had given before Federal Judge Julián Ercolini, in the course of which Sadous had made his charges about the alleged bribery.
 Uberti maintained that there were contradictions in Sadous's testimony, and asked Canicoba Corral to summon Sadous to testify.

 Later activities

 Perfil reported on August 4, 2012, that five years after the Wilson scandal, Uberti was still involved in oil transactions with Venezuela, advising firms on oil deals with PDVSA.
-As of 2012, according to Perfil, he was under investigation to determine whether he was involved in a scheme to force bribes out of Argentinian businessmen who wanted to export goods to Venezuela.
+As of 2012, according to Perfil, he was under investigation to determine whether he was involved in a scheme to force bribes out of Argentine businessmen who wanted to export goods to Venezuela.

 In December 2013, federal prosecutor Carlos Rivolo asked Judge Sebástian Casanello to try Uberti and Ricardo Jaime, former Minister of Transportation, because Uberti, as head of OCCoVI, had allowed Jaime to use as his own a Honda Civic owned by OCCAVI.